desu-math/mathematics-with-python/README.md

 This repository is intended for:

-* Students learning mathematics with Python.
+* Students learning mathematics and Python.
-* Beginners in numerical analysis and scientific computing.
 * Anyone preparing for data science or machine learning.
-* Self-learners who want to understand mathematical algorithms through implementation.
+* Self-learners who want to understand mathematical and statistical algorithms through implementation.

 ---

 ## Contributing

 Suggestions, corrections, and improvements are always welcome.
 If you find an error or have an idea to improve the explanations or implementations, feel free to open an issue or submit a pull request.

 ---